top of page

 While yoga is generally safe, it is important to practice mindfully, especially during this time of change.

-• Avoid strenuous or inverted postures if you are not trained, have high blood pressure, or are feeling particularly fatigued.
+• Avoid strenuous or inverted postures if you are not trained or feeling fatigued.

-• Practice under the guidance of a qualified yoga instructor to ensure proper alignment and to receive personalized modifications.
+• Practice under the guidance of a qualified yoga instructor to ensure proper alignment.

 Further Suggestions for a Smooth Transition